egeeamu/voskhod/README.md

 >transcriptname_2
 sequence

-without space or special character in names, then put it in "failsafe_input".
+without space or special character in names, then put it in "fasta_ref_input".

 Run the conversion script that converts the reference fasta into a SQlite database and precise the Species name
 > python 01_cdna_formater_from_fasta.py -s SpeciesName